-To this story I shall add another, from Beaumont's World of Spirits, for no other reason, than because it is better told than most ghost-stories with which I am acquainted.
+Nor can another striking narrative, to be found in Beaumont's World of Spirits, meet with any better solution.
+I shall give it for no other reason than because it is better told than most ghost-stories with which I am acquainted.
 It is dated in the year 1662, and it relates to an apparition seen by the daughter of Sir Charles Lee, immediately preceding her death.
-No reasonable doubt can be placed on the authenticity of the narrative, as it was drawn up by the Bishop of Gloucester, from the recital of the young lady's father.
+No reasonable doubt can be placed on the authenticity of the narrative, as it was drawn up by the Bishop of Gloucester from the recital of the young lady's father.